-In the current study, we only observe two random parameters of the wind field: mean wind speed and the wind speeds' standard deviation (i.e., turbulence).
-Following the IEC standard IEC 61400-1 (2019), we assume the distribution of the mean wind speed at hub height to be Rayleigh for both cases of design-level assessment and site-suitability check (the Frandsen model).
+In the current study, we only observe two random parameters of the wind field: the mean wind speed and the wind speeds' standard deviation (i.e., turbulence).
+Following the IEC standard (International Electrotechnical Commission, 2019), we assume the distribution of the mean wind speed at hub height to be Rayleigh for both cases of design-level assessment and site-suitability check (the Frandsen model).
 In the latter, the mean wind speed in the waked area is assumed to be the same as the freestream.
 For site-specific assessments under non-waked conditions, the measured distribution of wind speed is used directly, as it more accurately reflects the actual conditions at the site.
-In the case of design-based assessment, we use 90% quantile of the lognormal distribution as suggested by the normal turbulence model in IEC 61400-1 (2005) as the representative turbulence.
+In the case of design-based assessment, we use the 90 % quantile of the lognormal distribution as suggested by the normal turbulence model in International Electrotechnical Commission (2005) as the representative turbulence.
 Equation (1) presents this level.

-210 $$\sigma{rep.design} = I{ref}(0.75v{hub} + 5.6) \quad (1)$$
+$$\sigma{\text{rep. design}} = I{\text{ref}}(0.75v{\text{hub}} + 5.6) \quad (1)$$